WillEastbury/CircuitBreaker/readme.md

+# CircuitBreaker.Core

-### Http based Watchdog that circuit breaks over a Service Bus consumer when the target of the messages on the queue (an http endpoint) is down or degraded to stop messages being deadlettered.
+#### Http based Watchdog that circuit breaks over a Service Bus consumer when the target of the messages on the queue (an http endpoint) is down or degraded to stop messages being deadlettered.

 It appears that executing and trapping a service bus connection based on the availability of a downstream service is not quite as simple as I initially thought.
 Fear not though, as here is an extensible sample.